churchillcui/ads_retail/index.md

 <img src="images/sales_feature.jpeg" alt="sales-feature relationship" class = "ct" width = "80%">

 The exploration work provides a general idea of how the features and weekly sales data look like and what are their respective relations.
-To identify "key" features and answer the second question, the visualization results indicate the application of some advanced statistical models in our next step.
+To identify "key" features and answer the second question, our visualizations indicate the application of some advanced statistical models as next step.

+### Key factors that influence weekly sales